Suspect in Wisconsin parade carnage was out on bail from previous case | Law-Order

 Police were not pursuing Brooks when he plowed into the parade, but one officer fired shots to try to stop the sport utility vehicle, the police chief said.
 "Minutes after the incident occurred, I responded to the scene," Thompson said.
 "And what I saw out of chaos and tragedy was heroes - first responders in the community coming together and working together on triaging victims."

 The FBI was assisting local police in their investigation.
-Brooks has a criminal history and was last released from custody on Nov.
-11 after posting $1,000 cash bond, an amount the Milwaukee County District Attorney's Office said was "inappropriately low in light of the nature of the recent charges" against him.
+Brooks has a criminal history and was last released from custody after posting $1,000 cash bond on Nov.
+11, an amount the Milwaukee County District Attorney's Office said was "inappropriately low in light of the nature of the recent charges" against him.

 Brooks had been charged on Nov.
 5 with obstructing an officer, battery, reckless endangerment, disorderly conduct and felony bail jumping in a domestic abuse case, prosecutors and state court records show.
 Around the time of Sunday's carnage, police also had received a complaint of a domestic disturbance involving Brooks and a knife but were unable to respond because they were preoccupied with the parade, Thompson said.